 1. National Water Policy

-The core objective is usually the equitable distribution of water and the protection of water bodies.
+The primary objective is generally the equitable distribution of water and the protection of water bodies.

-Integrated Water Resources Management (IWRM): A policy framework that ensures water is managed as a finite resource, balancing social and economic needs with environmental sustainability.
+Integrated Water Resources Management (IWRM): A policy framework ensuring water is managed as a finite resource by balancing social and economic needs with environmental sustainability.

-Water Supply and Sanitation (WASH): Policies directed at increasing access to clean drinking water and improved sanitation to meet UN Sustainable Development Goals (SDG 6).
+Water Supply and Sanitation (WASH): Policies aimed at increasing access to clean drinking water and improved sanitation to meet the United Nations Sustainable Development Goals (SDG 6).

-Transboundary Water Management: Legal frameworks for managing rivers or basins shared with neighboring countries, often involving international treaties.
+Transboundary Water Management: Legal frameworks for managing rivers or basins shared with neighboring countries, often involving international agreements.

 2. Energy and Power Sector Policy

-These policies focus on "Energy Security" and the transition to cleaner power sources.
+These policies focus on "energy security" and the transition to clean energy sources.

-National Electrification Program (NEP): A roadmap for extending the national grid to rural areas or implementing "off-grid" solutions like mini-grids.
+National Electrification Program (NEP): A roadmap for extending the national grid to rural areas or implementing "off-grid" solutions, such as mini-grids.

-Energy Efficiency: Regulations that mandate energy-saving standards for appliances, industrial equipment, and building codes.
+Energy Efficiency: Regulations mandating energy efficiency standards for appliances, industrial equipment, and building codes.

-The Ministry operates under specific Acts passed by the legislature.
+The Ministry operates in accordance with specific laws enacted by the legislature.
 Common examples include:

 Legal Instrument